Amandine-d/user_auth/README.md

 # user_auth
-Creation of a log-in page using MERN method
+Creation of a log-in page using MERN stack.